sageserpent-open/kineticMerge/documents/designNotes/codeMotionAnalysis.md

 bound.
 If there is at least one match found at a candidate window size, an estimate of the window size of the optimal match (if there is just one) is also yielded.

-If no match is found, this taken to mean the binary search should go low and tighten the upper bound (if it can go any lower - otherwise we're done).
+If no match is found, this is taken to mean the binary search should go low and tighten the upper bound (if it can go any lower - otherwise we're done).

 If a single match is found, we have an optimal match and note it.